 Another important factor in maintaining a high safety level is, of course, the maintenance programme.
 Every aircraft has a stipulated maintenance program which must be thoroughly followed.
 The programme is constantly being developed and optimised in order to achieve the best possible availability combined with reliability, safety and cost-efficiency.
 This is accomplished through an Industry Steering Committee, ISC, which is a workgroup consisting of the manufacturer, authorities, suppliers and airlines.
 Based on the outcome of real-life operations, the ISC proposes improvements to the Maintenance Review Board, MRB, and the official maintenance programme can be updated for the benefit of all involved.

-This week, from 16 to 20 May, Saab is hosting the biannual Saab 340 and Saab 2000 Global Operators Conference in Glasgow, Scotland, just as we have been doing since the mid 80’s.
-Around 250 participants from Saab operators, suppliers, authorities, to leasing companies and other interested parties get together, share experiences and build networks.
-We have a packed agenda for the week and, of course, we are taking the opportunity to host the ISC/MRB meeting in order to continue improving the safety and reliability of our flying platforms.
+This year from 27 to 29 November, Saab is, together with Jetstream Aviation Capital, hosting the biannual Saab 340 and Saab 2000 Global Operators Conference in Miami, Florida USA.
+Just as we have been doing since the mid 80’s.
+An estimated 250 participants from Saab operators, suppliers, authorities, to leasing companies and other interested parties get together, share experiences and build networks.
+We have a packed agenda for the week and, of course, we are as usually taking the opportunity to host the ISC/MRB meeting in order to continue improving the safety and reliability of our flying platforms.

 Odds of dying from (US statistics):